mdiez/mdiez.github.io/_posts/2024-02-03-Downgrade-Lenovo-BIOS-fix-sleep-problems.markdown

 # Lenovo BIOSes are going downhill
 While I love some Lenovo hardware (especially the T4**s/T14s series), the quality of the BIOSes that Lenovo is putting out these days is getting worse and worse.
 Currently, my daily driver is a Lenovo T14s Gen 3, and I found that the recent BIOS versions (e.g., 1.35, 1.31) caused serious problems because my the machine would no longer wake up from sleep mode.
 While with previous BIOS versions this only occurred occassionally, with 1.35/1.31 it became a routine symptom and made life very difficult.

+If you google around, you will find that many users suffer from these symptoms, complaining, for example, in the [Lenovo support forums](https://forums.lenovo.com/t5/ThinkPad-T400-T500-and-newer-T-series-Laptops/T14-won-t-wake-up-out-sleep/m-p/5155189?page=1) and on [Reddit](https://www.reddit.com/r/thinkpad/comments/w35d1w/new_t14s_gen_3_amd_sleep_issues_already/) (this are just the first search results; there are many more threads).
+I've tried many different things, such as installing Ubuntu instead of Windows, and changing various power settings under both operating systems -- to no avail.

+Thus I decided to take a more systematic approach.
+I remembered that initially, when I got the machine, I didn't have these problems.
+Since then, various BIOS updates were applied via Lenovo's System Updater tool.
+I figured there might be a connection here, so I decided to systematically downgrade my machine's BIOS to previous versions and, after each downgrade, test if the problem was resolved by using the computer normally, which includes putting it to sleep at various times during the day and for the night.

-Thus I decided to downgrade to a prior BIOS version which behaved in a more stable manner.
-Since it is not straightforward to find the necessary files on Lenovo's servers, here is a full tutorial on how to go about this.
+I found out, that for my configuration, BIOS version 1.30 (from Lenovo software package R22UR60W) was stable and I haven't had a single occurrence of the computer not waking up from sleep anymore in almost three weeks.
+Since it is not straightforward to find the necessary files on Lenovo's servers, here is a full tutorial on how to do this.

 # How to download previous BIOS versions
 The support pages on the Lenovo website routinely only link to the most recent BIOS version.
 Thus, a little copy/paste gymnastics are required to download older versions: